 - Dine on delicious dishes at Founding Farmers DC.

 - See the imposing and inspiring Lincoln Memorial.

 - Walk, bike, hike or run through lush and leafy Rock Creek Park.

-Logan Circle is characterized by its Victoria home and colourful storefronts.
-Although it is mainly residential, this neighbourhood enjoys a central location and is within walking distance of Washington, D.C.’s most popular tourist attractions.
+Logan Circle is characterized by its Victorian homes and colorful storefronts.
+Although it’s mainly residential, this neighborhood enjoys a central location and is within walking distance of Washington DC’s most popular tourist attractions.

-But you don’t need to leave the neighbourhood to have a good time.
+But you don’t need to leave the neighborhood to have a good time.
 Logan Circle is packed with interesting landmarks and attractions.
-It offers delicious restaurants, trendy bars and a great selection of stylish boutiques.
+It offers delicious restaurants, trendy bars, and a great selection of stylish boutiques.

-In Logan Circle, travellers can enjoy all the very best of Washington, D.C. without breaking the bank!
+It’s where travelers can enjoy all the very best things to do in Washington DC without breaking the bank!